tryroadmap/Hands-on-ML-Workshops-2018-2019/LAN2018Oct17/README.md

 # LAN 2018 AI@Philadelphia
 ## Meetup Title
-State of the Art Streaming Learning with Vowpal Wobbit: PhillyTalent AI
+State of the Art Streaming Learning with Vowpal Wabbit: PhillyTalent AI
 ## Where
 TBD